pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 ## Tabular Text

+For each frame, the tabular text contains:

+* the identifier;
+* the data bytes;
-The tabular text contains only the identifier and the data bytes (and the CRC field, if there is a CRC error).
+* if there is a CRC error, the CRC field;
+* the frame bit length, its duration, and the number of stuff bits.

 ![](readme-images/tabular-text.png)